xuchen66/sphinx-emdocs/source/serialem-note-understanding-transforms-in-multigrid.rst

       Image Shift vectors to be determined automatically for each grid — and sometimes even for each map — without manual intervention.

       How is all of this achieved?
 In this note, I want to share my understanding of the process, so that new users can better grasp what's happening behind the scenes and avoid treating it as a black box.
+I am certain there are things not correct or accurate, but I hope this helps.

 .. _marker_shift: